 Lots of people experience anxiety at different times in their lives.
 There are many kinds of anxiety.
-“Normal” anxiety related to transitions in life: things like a new job, a new love interest or a new child coming into the world.
+“Normal” anxiety related to transitions in life: a new job, a new love interest, or a new child coming into the world.
 This normal sense of “wow something new is happening” is completely natural; we all need to feel some form of emotions that tell us that life has brought us something new to experience.
 Anxiety in this form is just fine.
 We don’t even call it anxiety really, this is more like your nerves or butterflies in your belly.

 Many people keep them buried deep inside but then find alternative ways to ease their worries.
-Overindulgence in food or alcohol, spending too much, hiding in relationships that don’t really make them feel better, jumping from job-to-job, staying constantly busy, spending exorbitant time on the computer, watching TV or playing too many video games… are all signs that someone may have a deeper fear hidden inside that they need to uncover and address.
+Overindulgence in food or alcohol, spending too much, hiding in relationships that don’t really make them feel better, jumping from job-to-job, constantly staying busy, spending exorbitant time on the computer, watching TV or playing too many video games… are all signs that someone may have a deeper fear hidden inside that they need to uncover and address.

 I work with clients on understanding what is at the root of these issues and teach them to “unplug” from their fears.
 From there they can learn to contain these fears in a more realistic way so they can get back to a normal life.

 Anxiety can cause a host of problems in other areas like attention and relationships with family members and co-workers.
 If treated, many other issues can disappear or become easier to manage.
 Neurofeedback therapy is one of the strongest techniques for dealing with anxiety.
-Talk therapy is also helpful, but generally takes more time.
+Talk therapy is also helpful but generally takes more time.

 Can you imagine a life where you are in control of your fears?
 A life where you can get what you want from the world and know confidently how to behave in different settings to take care of yourself?

 If you’re looking for this kind of relief, I can help.
-Please call me for a FREE CONSULTATION to find out the best course of treatment for you.
+Please call me for a free consultation to find out the best course of treatment for you.
 You can reach me directly by calling my office at 310-314-6933 or sending me a private email at firstname.lastname@example.org